anurag171/anurag171/README.md

 - 👋 Hi, I’m Anurag Mishra @anurag171
 - 👀 I’m interested in learning new technologies and digitazing the software platform
-- 🌱 I’m currently learning scala
+- 🌱 I’m currently learning Go
-- 💞️ I’m looking to collaborate on python, java 9
+- 💞️ I’m looking to collaborate on python, java 11,Kubernetes
-- 📫 How to reach me on anurag171@gmail.com
+- 📫 Reach me on anurag171@gmail.com
 - I am passionately curious and excited about transforming the digital banking space with my software abilities.
 These pursuits challenge so many aspects of my intellect like creativity, organization, sequential processing, problem-solving, and keep my brain ticking and never quench my thirst to create innovation.

 Visit to know more about me https://www.linkedin.com/in/anurag-mishra-267559115/